kelvn-dev/documentation-hub/interview-preparation/system-design.md

 - Some process poll inbox table for new message and process it

 The Outbox/Inbox patterns provide communication backbone that allows the Saga pattern to orchestrate complex workflows without losing messages or creating data inconsistencies

+## Waterfall vs agile

+Waterfall is sequential development model, while agile is incremental development model.
+So Waterfall already have a big plan at first, all requirements are defined early and changes are costly.
+In the contrast, agile not deliver the whole product at the end, but the development happens in small iterations called sprints, each sprint last for about 1-2 weeks to serve planning, developing and testing.

+So for frequent release and continuous feedback, choose agile.
+For fixed requirement, choose waterfall